Leanavgnr/netflix_sql_project/README.md

 Objective: Identify TV shows with more than 5 seasons.

-## 9. count the number of content items to each genre
+## 9. count the number of content items in each genre

 ```sql
 SELECT